Leica CL vs Sony NEX-5N

 It is notable that the CL offers wifi support, while the NEX-5N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the NEX-5N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-5N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica CL and the Sony NEX-5N?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.